microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ## 1. What’s a View?
 ---------------------------------------
-A View is a component for managing your data access.
-It lets you send static data, query the data lake, manage content and data formats and also puts controls over data elements along with sharing rules.
+A View is a component for managing data access.
+It provides advanced ways of querying the data lake.
+A view can also be used to store and retrieve proprietary static data.

 ## 2. What can I do with them?
 ---------------------------------------

-#### - Query Data Lake
+#### Query Data Lake
 Use the "Pipeline Query" option to query the data lake.
 The query format is based on [MongoDB Aggregation Query](https://docs.mongodb.com/v3.4/aggregation/).
 It can apply search criteria, group data elements, sort and project necessary data elements as results.

-#### - Create Sample or Reference Data
+#### Create Sample or Reference Data
 Use the "Static JSON" option to create data samples for testing or reference data.

 ## 3. How do I use them?